 Predictive analytics allows ERP systems to forecast future outcomes using historical and real-time data.
 Machine learning algorithms analyze patterns across large datasets to identify trends that influence business performance.

 For example, AI models can predict product demand by analyzing past sales, seasonal patterns, and market changes.
-These forecasts help organizations plan inventory, production schedules, and procurement activities more accurately.
+These forecasts help businesses plan inventory, production schedules, and procurement activities more accurately.

 Because machine learning models continuously update as new data enters the system, forecasts become more accurate over time.
 This allows companies to move from static planning cycles to more agile, data-driven decision-making.